Leo-Rodrigs-A/Calculadora-Bordado-Local/README.md

 - 🗃️ Displays the 12 most recent quotes
 - ➕ "Load more" button to display additional quotes
 - 💾 Data stored in `localStorage` (no backend yet)
-- 🔄 Reuse company data if it already exists

 ---